 The biggest pay gap was seen in Canada where female GCs earn 31% less than male GCs in similar organizations.

-Last week, Jo Aitken, Director at Acritas, interviewed Stuart Fuller, Global Managing Partner at King & Wood Mallesons about the firm's rise in the 2016 Acritas Asia Pacific Law Firm Brand Index.
+Last week, Jo Summers, Director at Acritas, interviewed Stuart Fuller, Global Managing Partner at King & Wood Mallesons about the firm's rise in the 2016 Acritas Asia Pacific Law Firm Brand Index.
 She also took the opportunity to find out a little more about the firm's wider growth and approach to marketing in this dynamic and diverse region.